Michael Crawford

-Crawford is best known for playing both the hapless Frank Spencer in the sitcom Some Mothers Do 'Ave 'Em and the title role in the musical The Phantom of the Opera.
+Crawford is best known for playing the hapless Frank Spencer in the sitcom Some Mothers Do 'Ave 'Em, Cornelius Hackl in the musical film Hello, Dolly!, and the titular character in the stage musical The Phantom of the Opera.
 His acclaimed performance in the latter earned him both the Laurence Olivier Award for Best Actor in a Leading Role in a Musical and Tony Award for Best Actor in a Leading Role in a Musical.
-He has received international critical acclaim and won numerous awards during his acting career, which has included many film and television performances as well as stage work on both London's West End and on Broadway.
+He has received international critical acclaim and won numerous awards during his acting career, which has included many film and television performances as well as stage work on both London's West End and on New York's Broadway.

 Crawford has also published the autobiography Parcel Arrived Safely: Tied With String.
-Since 1987, he has served as the leader and public face for the British social cause organization the Sick Children's Trust.
+Since 1987, he has served as the leader and public face for the British social cause organisation the Sick Children's Trust.

 Early life and education

 Crawford was brought up by his mother, Doris Agnes Mary Pike, and her parents, Montague Pike and his wife, Edith (née Keefe or O'Keefe), in what Crawford described as a "close-knit Roman Catholic family".
-His maternal grandmother was born in County Londonderry, Ireland (now Northern Ireland), and lived to be 99 years old.
+His maternal grandmother was born in County Londonderry, Ireland, and lived to be 99 years old.
 His mother's first husband, Arthur Dumbell "Smudge" Smith, who was not his biological father, was killed, aged 22, on 6 September 1940 during the Battle of Britain, less than a year after they married.
-Sixteen months after Smith's death, Crawford was born, the result of a short-lived relationship, and given his mother's surname, which was that of her first husband.
+Sixteen months after Smith's death, Michael was born, the result of a short-lived relationship.
+His widowed mother gave her son her married surname, that of her late husband.

 During his early years, Crawford divided his time between the army camp in Wiltshire, where he and his mother lived during the war, and the Isle of Sheppey in Kent.
 The isle was where his mother had grown up and where Crawford would later live with his mother and maternal grandparents.
-He attended St Michael's, a Catholic school in Bexleyheath which was run by nuns whom Crawford later described as not being shy in their use of corporal punishment.
-At the end of the Second World War, his mother remarried, this time to a grocer, Lionel Dennis "Den" Ingram.
-The couple moved to London, where Crawford attended Oakfield Preparatory School, Dulwich, where he was known as Michael Ingram.
-His mother's second marriage was abusive, according to Crawford.
+He attended St Michael's, a Catholic school in Bexleyheath which was run by nuns.
+Crawford later described them as not being shy in their use of corporal punishment.

+At the end of the Second World War, his mother remarried, to grocer Lionel Dennis "Den" Ingram.
+The family moved to Herne Hill in London, where Crawford attended Oakfield Preparatory School, Dulwich.
+There he was known as Michael Ingram.
+According to him, his mother's second marriage was abusive.